chenxyzl/pitaya/docs/configuration.rst

     - 100
     - int
     - Size of the buffer that the nats RPC server creates for push messages
-  * - pitaya.cluster.rpc.client.grpc.dialtimeout
-    - 5s
-    - time.Time
-    - Timeout for the gRPC client to establish the connection
-  * - pitaya.cluster.rpc.client.grpc.lazyconnection
-    - false
-    - bool
-    - Whether the gRPC client should use a lazy connection, that is, connect only when a request is made to that server
-  * - pitaya.cluster.rpc.client.grpc.requesttimeout
-    - 5s
-    - time.Time
-    - Request timeout for RPC calls with the gRPC client
   * - pitaya.cluster.rpc.client.nats.connect
     - nats://localhost:4222
     - string